 What Types of Trading Platforms Do NDD Brokers Offer?

-NDD brokers typically offer advanced trading platforms like MetaTrader 4 (MT4), MetaTrader 5 (MT5), and cTrader.
+NDD brokers typically offer advanced trading platforms, such as MetaTrader 4 (MT4), MetaTrader 5 (MT5), and cTrader.
 These platforms provide robust charting tools, automated trading features, and fast execution speeds.
-Some brokers may also offer proprietary platforms tailored to their clients’ needs.
+Some brokers may offer proprietary platforms tailored to their clients’ needs.